-(d) for Organisations classified as Association or Regional Board or Governing Body, activation is automatic on completion of the evaluation period;
+(d) for Organisations classified as Association or Regional Board or Governing Body, activation is automatic on completion of their evaluation period;

-(e) for Organisations classified as Commercial Gym (including Personal Trainers), Dance Studio and Kids Clubs, activation is automatic on completion of the evaluation period;
+(e) for Organisations classified as Commercial Gym (including Personal Trainers), Dance Studio and Kids Clubs, activation is automatic on completion of their evaluation period;

 Parents will pay one subscription fee for their household, comprising unlimited children, unlimited parents, unlimited guardians, etc. The User (Parent) who pays the subscription will select other Users with access to their children to be included in their Household at the time of payment, and payment will then not be requested from those Users.